mercadopago/devsite-docs/guides/resources/changelog/current-year.en.md

 >
 > PRODUCT: SDK PHP

-We have released a new version of SDK PHP 1.11.0 and 2.3.0
+We have released a new version of SDK PHP 1.11.0 and 2.3.0.

 > GIT
 >
 > GitHub
 >
-> [Check GitHub](https://github.com/mercadopago/dx-php/releases/tag/1.11.0) for further details regarding this release.

-> GIT
->
-> GitHub
->
-> [Check GitHub](https://github.com/mercadopago/dx-php/releases/tag/2.3.0) for further details regarding this release.
+> [Check GitHub](https://github.com/mercadopago/sdk-php/releases) for further details regarding this release.

 ### May 14th

 > CHANGELOG